auraphp/Aura.Di/docs/mutations.md

 # Mutate object after instantion

 The _Container_ supports objects to be mutated after it is constructed.
-This is especially useful when you have separate container configs that both need to modify the object that will be constructed.
+This is especially useful when you have separate container configs that both need to define the object that will be constructed.
 Use cases could be adding routes to a router from multiple configs or adding commands to a console application object.

 After the _Container_ constructs a new instance of an object, you can specify which other objects will mutate the